jackyzha0/jackyzha0.github.io/content/thoughts/friendship.md

 Commit to some great loves; falling in love with something and building a structure of behaviour for when love falters.
 Who would they care about if nobody knew?

+“For one human being to love another: that is perhaps the most difficult of all our tasks… the work for which all other work is but preparation,” Rilke [wrote](https://themarginalian.us2.list-manage.com/track/click?u=13eb080d8a315477042e0d5b1&id=03701c13af&e=c202dd4d40) to the young poet seeking his advice a century ago.

 ## Epistemic Norms, The False Belief Requirement, and Love

 By J. Spencer Atkins